alt

 According to university regulations, students must demonstrate proficiency in a foreign language, which may be replaced by their native language.
 In this regard, they must speak accurately, understand what they read, comprehend spoken messages, and communicate effectively in writing.

-Curricular Experiences
+Curricular experiences

-• State Modernization
+• Modernization of the State

-• Integrated Financial Management System
+• Integrated Financial Administration System

 Syllabus